-Results shown in these figures are the per-period treatment effect estimates, shown above in equation (1) as β_k .
+Results shown in these figures are the per-period treatment effect estimates, shown above in equation (1) as $\beta_k$ .
 'First-Time User' coefficients match column 1 of Table A.2, in which the outcome is the number of households in the area around grid point j who called the platform for the first time in period t.
 'Repeat User' coefficients match column 2 of Table A.2, in which the outcome is the number of households in the area around grid point j who called the platform in period t and had previously used the service.
 All regressions include grid point and time period fixed effects, with standard errors clustered at the grid point level.
+Error bars show 95 percent confidence intervals.